ibm-cloud-docs/vmwaresolutions/cr/cr_adding-esxi-servers.md

    * You can also choose a new bare metal server configuration by selecting the option from the list and clicking **Next**.
 Select the **CPU model** and the amount of **RAM**.
 8. Click **Next** and complete the networking settings.
     * You can continue to use the previously selected primary subnets.
-    * You can specify new primary subnets.
+    * You can specify different primary subnets.
 Then, use the lists to select the **Public primary subnet** and **Private primary subnet**.
-    * If you want to customize the hostnames prefix individually, select **Configure hostnames individually**.
+    * If you want to customize the hostnames prefix individually, toggle the **Configure hostnames individually** switch on.
 9. In the **Details** section, review the estimated pricing, ensure that the account to be charged is correct, and review and accept the terms.
 Then, click **Add**.

 ## Results after you add ESXi servers to Cyber Recovery instances